Super Bowl XLIX: Second half

-Following a three-and-out for Seattle, New England got the ball back on their own 32 at the 6:52 mark.
+Following a three-and-out for the Seahawks, the Patriots got the ball back on their own 32 at the 6:52 mark.
 Brady started off the possession with two completions to Vereen for 13 yards, and followed it up with a 9-yard pass to Edelman.
-Following an offensive pass interference penalty against Amendola (which was mistakenly called against Edelman), Gronkowski caught a pair of passes that moved the team up 33 yards to the Seattle 19.
+Following an offensive pass interference penalty against Amendola (which was mistakenly called against Edelman), Gronkowski caught a pair of passes that moved the team up 33 yards to the Seahawks' 19-yard line.
 Over the next three plays, Vereen rushed for 7 yards, Brady passed to LaFell for 7 more, and running back LeGarrette Blount ran the ball 2 yards to the 3-yard line.
-Finally, with 2:02 left in the game, Brady gave his team a 28–24 lead with a 3-yard touchdown pass to Edelman.
+Finally, with 2:02 left in the game, Brady gave the Patriots a 28–24 lead with a 3-yard touchdown pass to Edelman.

-After a touchback gave Seattle the ball on their 20, with a chance to mount a game-winning drive, Wilson started off with a 31-yard completion to Lynch.
+After a touchback gave the Seahawks the ball on their 20-yard line, with a chance to mount a game-winning drive, Wilson started off with a 31-yard completion to Lynch.
 Then after two incompletions, Wilson picked up another first down with an 11-yard pass to Lockette.
 The following play gave the Seahawks an opportunity to win the game.
 Wilson threw a deep pass down the right sideline to Kearse, who was covered by cornerback Malcolm Butler.
 Both players dove through the air for the ball, and Butler managed to deflect it with one hand, but the pass fell right into the hands of Kearse, who tipped it to himself and caught the ball while he was lying on his back.
-Butler managed to recognize the catch and recover in time to shove Kearse out of bounds as he got up, preventing a Seattle touchdown, but the play netted 33 yards and set up 1st-and-goal for the Seahawks at the New England 5-yard line with 1:05 left in the game.
+Butler managed to recognize the catch and recover in time to shove Kearse out of bounds as he got up, preventing a Seahawks touchdown, but the play netted 33 yards and set up 1st-and-goal for the Seahawks at the Patriots' 5-yard line with 1:05 left in the game.
 Announcer Cris Collinsworth compared the play to two other acrobatic receptions by Patriots opponents, both of the New York Giants, that had defeated them in prior Super Bowls: David Tyree's Helmet Catch in Super Bowl XLII (which took place at the same stadium) and Mario Manningham's sideline catch in Super Bowl XLVI.
 Al Michaels also compared it to Antonio Freeman's famous Monday Night Football catch known as "He did what?" (a play that Michaels had himself called).